Forecast: Light winds persist as a big swell heads into south shores

+Clouds and showers will favor windward and mountain areas each day, especially through the overnight and early morning periods as pockets of moisture move through.

+Drier air moving in from east to west Friday will limit shower coverage through the weekend.

-South shore surf will rise today as a south- southwest swell arrives.
-Though the bulk of this swell was aimed just east of the island chain, a significant rise in south shore surf is expected with advisory level surf is expected as the swell peaks later Tuesday and Wednesday.
+South shore surf will rise today as a south-southwest swell arrives.
+Though the bulk of this swell was aimed just east of the island chain, a significant rise in south shore surf is expected with advisory-level surf as the swell peaks later Tuesday and Wednesday.

 Copyright 2020 Hawaii News Now.
 All rights reserved.